minprog/platforms/code_tools/1 linters/index.md

 `flake8` can check your code for compliance to PEP 8.
 Simply call `flake8` in the folder with your code like so:

-    ~/ λ flake8
+    $ flake8
     ./foo.py:2:9: E221 multiple spaces before operator
+    ./foo.py:3:80: E501 line too long (110 > 79 characters)
     ./foo.py:5:1: E302 expected 2 blank lines, found 1
     ./foo.py:10:25: W292 no newline at end of file

-Looks like the code contains some style errors at lines 2, 5 and 9 respectively.
-With three different error codes, `E221`, `E302 and `W292`.
+Looks like the code contains some style errors at lines 2, 3, 5, and 9 respectively.
+With four different error codes, `E221`, `E501`, `E302`, and `W292`.
 [Here](https://pycodestyle.pycqa.org/en/latest/intro.html#error-codes) is a full list of all the possible error codes.
 After these error codes there is a short description on what is wrong.
-So in our case, a couple of blank lines that are missing and too many spaces before an operator on line 2.
+So in our case, a couple of blank lines that are missing, a line that is too long, and too many spaces before an operator.

+However, the default is probably not what you want.
+Odds are you, or the existing code before you, might disagree with PEP 8.
+Line length is a good example here, PEP 8 asks for 79 characters on a line max.
+This is a hot topic, but as time goes on, longer lines seem to become more acceptable.
+For instance, GitHub has their code editor show 127 characters per line in their online code editor.
+If we are going to be hosting our code on GitHub, might as well use their standards like so:

+    $ flake8 --max-line-length=127
+    ./foo.py:2:9: E221 multiple spaces before operator
+    ./foo.py:5:1: E302 expected 2 blank lines, found 1
+    ./foo.py:10:25: W292 no newline at end of file

+There are many other configurable options to set in `flake8`.
+For these, you are best of reading [flake8's documentation](https://flake8.pycqa.org/en/3.9.2/index.html).
+One thing to note is ignorning specific errors.
+That can either be done globally like so:

+    $ flake8 --max-line-length=127 --ignore=E302,W292
+    ./foo.py:2:9: E221 multiple spaces before operator

+In this case `E302` and `W292` are straight up ignored.
+In other cases you might want to make a specific exception in a part of the code.
+That can be done in the code itself through magic comments:

+    print("this is a really long line, probably way longer than what it should be, but for now we think this is okay")  # noqa: E501

+By appending `  # noqa: E501` to the end of the line, `flake8` will ignore this line for `E501`.
+Do note the double spaces between the comment and the line itself.
+If curious, noqa stands for No Quality Assurance.

+## Cyclomatic complexity